Pre-Academy

 3x Week Training from CFC’s licensed, senior coaching staff

-Players train three times a week - 2 team sessions per week with US-Soccer Licensed coaching staff and one technical training session per week.
+Players train three times a week.
 CFC senior staff follow a periodized curriculum that is designed to prepare the players for entrance into CFC’s Academy at U13.

 In addition, players train in larger pools to ensure the training environment is always challenging.